top of page

-Starting in July 2024, I will be an assistant professor in the Business Economics and Public Policy (BEPP) group at the Wharton School at the University of Pennsylvania.
+I am an assistant professor in the Business Economics and Public Policy (BEPP) group at the Wharton School at the University of Pennsylvania.
+My research is in the fields of public economics and labor economics.
+I am a co-director at Policy Impacts.
+I received a PhD in Economics from Harvard.

 Publications